AviatrixSystems/avxlabs-docs/ace_pro/docs/lab7.md

 ## 5. Verification

-Verify the traffic flows within Azure and Azure to GCP as shown below by following steps 5.1 - 5.2:
+Verify the traffic flows within Azure and from Azure to GCP, as shown below, by following steps 5.1 - 5.2:

 ```{figure} images/lab7-topology2.png
 ---